Redesigning the AttitudeLive Website for Accessibility

 - MY ROLE

-- As the Senior UX/UI Designer, I oversaw the entire project, from research, site architecture, user flow, wireframes, art direction, UI design, prototype, and usability testing.
-Additionally, I collaborated with both the design and development teams.
+- As the Senior UX/UI Designer, I managed the entire project, covering UX research, site architecture, user flow, wireframes, art direction, UI design, prototype, and usability testing.
+I also collaborated with the design and development teams.

 - TEAM